 - In The Hunt for Red October, Jack Ryan is aboard a very turbulent plane to the USS Enterprise.
 Jack hates flying due to turbulence, but the navigator goes into excrutiating detail about a past mission:

 Navigator: What's the matter Commander?
 You don't like flying, huh?
 Aw, this is nothing!
 You should've been with us five, six months ago!
 Whoa!
 You talk about puke!
 We ran into a hailstorm over the Sea of Japan.
 Everybody's retching their guts out!
 The pilot shot his lunch all over the windshield, and I barfed on the radio! (takes a bite out of his candy bar) Shorted it out completely!
 And it wasn't that lightweight stuff either, it was that chunky industrial weight puke! (offers him the candy bar he's been eating) Hey, you want a bite?Jack Ryan: (muttering to self) Jack, next time you get a bright idea, just put it in a memo!

-- Even the first Dirty Harry movie involves Harry telling someone who is considering jumping off a building that he wants the guy's name, because the mess of a splattered body often makes people hard to identify.
+- The first Dirty Harry movie involves Harry telling someone who is considering jumping off a building that he wants the guy's name, because the mess of a splattered body often makes people hard to identify.
 The guy says he thinks he's gonna puke, and Harry, who doesn't seem nauseated at all, says "don't do that, not with all those people down there looking up."

 - In Pitch Perfect, the Bellas get into a huge argument, and Lilly gets knocked into a giant pool of vomit.
 After just lying there in shock for a few moments, she begins to make puke-angels by waving her arms and legs.